NYSE:RCL

 Royal Caribbean Cruises is a American stock, trading under the symbol RCL (previously RCL-N on Stockchase) on the New York Stock Exchange (RCL).
 It is usually referred to as NYSE:RCL or RCL

-In the last year, 4 stock analysts published opinions about RCL (previously RCL-N on Stockchase).
-3 analysts recommended to BUY the stock.
-1 analyst recommended to SELL the stock.
-The latest stock analyst recommendation is SELL.
+In the last year, 2 stock analysts issued a Buy, Sell, or Hold rating on RCL (previously RCL-N on Stockchase).
+1 analyst recommended to BUY and 1 analyst recommended to SELL the stock.
+The latest stock analyst rating is SELL.
 Read the latest stock experts' ratings for Royal Caribbean Cruises.

 Royal Caribbean Cruises was recommended as a Top Pick by Stan Wong on 2024-06-06.
 Read the latest stock experts ratings for Royal Caribbean Cruises.

-4 stock analysts on Stockchase covered Royal Caribbean Cruises in the last year.
-It is a trending stock that is worth watching.
+Royal Caribbean Cruises is followed by 52 investors on Stockchase and is a trending stock that is worth watching.

 Cruising remains an attractive, affordable way to travel.
 You can't make enough new ships today, so all rooms are sold out in advance as prices rise.
 But at some point, the backlog will clear up, or there will be a pullback in consumer spending--that's the challenge.
 Will benefit from the aging population.